What to Plant in May in Pennsylvania

 Squash and Pumpkins

-Summer squash (zucchini, yellow squash) matures fast — 45–55 days — and produces so aggressively that two plants can overwhelm a family of four.
-Seriously, plant fewer than you think you need.
+Summer squash matures fast — 45–55 days — and produces so aggressively that two plants can overwhelm a family of four.
+Winter squash and pumpkins need 80–120 days and a lot more space.
+Plant in hills 4–6 feet apart.

 Melons

+Watermelons and cantaloupes need the warmest soil and longest season.
 Short-season varieties are your best bet in PA.
 Sugar Baby watermelon (80 days) and Minnesota Midget cantaloupe (65 days) mature reliably even in zone 6a.
-Full-size watermelons (90+ days) are a gamble north of zone 6b.

 Herbs